k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/01_jobs_and_batch_services_overview.md

 - Deploy a Job and execute it across multiple Fabric nodes.
 - Interact with Jobs as they run and monitor their status.
 - Create a new Batch process and use its commands.
-- Monitor Batch processes and their executing nodes.
+- Monitor Batch processes and their handling nodes.

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md)